structurizr/java/README.md

 If using [Structurizr](https://structurizr.com), the end-result, after adding some styling and positioning the diagram elements, is a system context diagram like this:

 ![Getting Started with Structurizr for Java](docs/images/getting-started.png)

+You can see the live workspace at [https://structurizr.com/share/25441](https://structurizr.com/share/25441).

 ## Table of contents